-On the contrary, some plants when planted alongside of others, toxify the growth of the plants around it.
+On the contrary, when some plants are planted alongside of others, they negatively impact the growth of the plants that surround them.
 For example, when a walnut tree is planted alongside another plant, it absorbs the nutrients from the given plant so the walnut tree can produce more walnuts and grow healthier and stronger.
-As you can predict, walnut trees are often planted amongst their own.

 With this basic information, you can understand the basics of companion planting.
-Now, if you’d like further recommendations for planting a successful garden, I’ll refer you to my mother in law whose an expert in this area.
+If you would like additional recommendations for planting a successful garden, I can refer you to my mother-in-law, who is an expert in this area.
 My job here is to utilize this information to generate a metaphor to develop clarity for developing nurturing relationships for growth and well-being.